The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The Two Pathways to Anxiety

-There are 2 major pathways to anxiety.
+There are two major pathways to anxiety.

-One path to anxiety occurs when an external stimulus (or trigger) activates the amygdala – which activates the stress response (fight-or-flight response).
-We often experience this as a knee-jerk (automatic) anxiety/fear response and it may seem to occur for an unknown reason.
+One path to anxiety occurs when an external stimulus (or trigger) activates your amygdala – which activates the stress response (fight-or-flight response).

-Another possible path to anxiety is when our cortex processes (thoughts, perceptions or interpretations) trigger the amygdala – which starts the anxiety/stress response.
-This often occurs when we obsess, worry or imagine threatening scenarios or interpret experiences in a threatening way.
-The amygdala responds as if the thought or imagined situation were real.
+Another possible path to anxiety is when your cortex processes (thoughts, perceptions, or interpretations) trigger the amygdala – which starts the anxiety/stress response.

 Each path responds to different therapies and techniques.

-The amygdala kick starts the fight-or-flight response and is the anxiety initiator – therefore both pathways lead to the amygdala.
-By understanding where our anxiety first begins (whether it's our thoughts frightening the amygala, or an external trigger), we can determine the strategies that will be most effective for us.
+By understanding where your anxiety first begins (whether it's your thoughts/interpretations frightening the amygdala or an external trigger), you can determine the strategies that will be most effective for you.

 Below we’ll be diving more into each pathway.